SMSC and Values & Attitudes

 - Understand the notion of interdependence in an increasingly complex society

-Ofsted’s definition of cultural development is about students’ understanding of their own cultures and other cultures, being able to operate in the emerging world culture and cope with change, valuing cultural diversity and ultimately preventing racism.
+Ofsted’s definition of cultural development is about students’ understanding of their own culture and other cultures, being able to operate in the emerging world culture and cope with change, valuing cultural diversity and ultimately preventing racism.
 This is seen as an essential element of preparation for future lives.
-Cultural education involves the study of real people in real places in the present.
-It provides opportunities for multi-cultural education through recognising commonalities and differences, exploring the issues around community cohesion.
-It also encourages students to reflect on their own personal realities of sense of space.
+Cultural education in English could include looking at the wide range of influences upon students’ heritage, an appreciation of the different cultures in school and further afield and a willingness to respond positively to students’ linguistic and literary heritages.

 What it looks like for students: